There exists such an entity such as Orphan Disease or Rare Disease. These are defined based on their prevalence related to slightly differing numbers:

 Some direct problems pertaining to prosthetic research and results also contain these:

-- "Prosthetic hand" is a term relatively widely abused for academic research projects that siphon off tax-payer or other public money from actual prosthetic research and that result in absolutely no benefits for the disabled community.
+- A prosthetic gripper should be fitted for specific relevant purposes that are usually not considered.
+"Prosthetic hand" is a term relatively widely abused for academic research projects that siphon off tax-payer or other public money from actual prosthetic research towards military and space exploration uses, and that result in no benefits for the disabled community.

-- "Prosthetic industries" try to make profit by charging exorbitant prices for outdated and old repackaged technology, using tax-payer and insurance-payer paid money, significantly diminishing the actual empowerment for amputees.
+- The designs and devices offered are often not optimized and well built.
+Instead, "prosthetic industries" try to make profit by charging exorbitant prices for outdated and old repackaged technology that may be regarded as alpha- or beta-versions but not refined finalized products, using tax-payer and insurance-payer paid money, significantly diminishing the actual empowerment for amputees.

-- Instead, major sums withheld from industrial research and development are poured into marketing of products such as Touch Bionics' iLimb or Otto Bock Michelangelo - and the general impression is created that in fact society provides useful solutions for upper extremity amputees.
+- Marketing rather than development seems to be a focus for companies.
+So, major sums withheld from industrial research and development are poured into marketing of products such as Touch Bionics' iLimb or Otto Bock Michelangelo - and the general impression is attempted that in fact society provides useful solutions for upper extremity amputees.
 Media hypes underline, emphasize and deepen this impression.
+All the while, the "customer service" of these companies actively discourages negative product feedback, and actively avoids dealing with negative consumer feedback.

 - Measuring tangible benefit of a particular prosthetic solution is complex at best.
 Weighing solutions according to unclear outcome measurements is an impossible task.
 End of Day Feeling to subjectively judge prosthetic performance overall - appearance, function, comfort - is really just an approximation.

-- All three result in no tangible academic research, and too little per-case money left for each patient to cover actual need, so instead of three prosthetic arms not even one can be financed, and that product has a quality that does not justify its purchase to begin with.
+- No end-user-relevant academic research is performed, and too little per-case money left for each patient to cover actual need, so a typical prosthetic arm has a quality that does not justify its purchase to begin with.

 - Extremely relevant issues are actively suppressed or ignored.
-Two extremely wide spread and extremely serious issues for amputees are depression and body image problems.
-Tragically but unfortunately to no surprise, the Austrian Otto Bock poster boy Christan Kandlbauer had been equipped with the very latest gadget arms and all efforts were made towards that, but he killed himself.
-Tragically but to no surprise, Otto Bock customer service - when I confronted them with faulty product dimensions - did not apologize or otherwise acknowledge my distress and problems but threatened with legal action.
+Three extremely wide spread and extremely serious issues for amputees are chronic overuse, depression and body image problems.
+Chronic overuse may be remedied only once all hazardous activities can be actually mastered with a prosthetic arm.
+The thing is that no prosthetic arm built with normal commercial parts even delivers robust long-term support for light to medium activities, leave alone hazardous activities, i.e., highly repetitive or heavy / physically demanding.
+Also, the devices are not made to make the wearer feel great, instead, they often pose problematic reliability, fit and function.
+Tragically but unfortunately to no big surprise, the Austrian Otto Bock poster boy Christan Kandlbauer had been equipped with the very latest gadget arms, and all efforts were made towards that, but he killed himself.
+Tragically but to no surprise, Otto Bock customer service - when I confronted them with faulty product dimensions - did not apologize or otherwise acknowledge my distress and problems but threatened me with legal action.
 As another interesting example, Otto Bock financially supports amputee fetishism.
 Given all that they are not people to turn to, to trust, to place trust in.
-This is truly not how people act that do understand issues - that in my personal view is cynical, exploitative, arrogant and ultimately confrontatively non-understanding behavior towards clients whose complex issues reside in the Orphan Disease spectrum.
-That is why friends don't let friends buy Otto Bock's.
+This is truly not how people act that do understand issues - that in my personal view is cynical, exploitative, arrogant, and ultimately confrontatively non-understanding behavior towards clients whose complex issues reside clearly in the Orphan Disease spectrum, under 1 / 50 000.
+That is also why friends don't let friends buy Otto Bock's.

 Some recommendations :